Aditya-Nagpal/Thence-Assignment-Project/README.md

 1) Clone this project using this command

        git clone https://github.com/<"username">/<"repo-name">.git
-2) Go to terminal and change directory
+2) Go to terminal and run command

-       cd thence
-3) Run command

        npm install
-4) run project by using command
+3) Run project by using command

        npm start